Drosophila

 Modelling human disease in Drosophila melanogaster for the screening of novel therapeutics.

-Drosophila melanogaster have led to the discovery of numerous biological processes and pathways.
-With approximately 75% conservation with human disease-causing genes, D. melanogaster can be used as a powerful tool to model disease.
-Our new fly screening service lies between in vitro and preclinical, allowing clients to screen test agents of interest at a low cost in a whole organism.
+Drosophila melanogaster, the fruit fly, have led to the discovery of numerous biological processes and pathways.
+With approximately 75% conservation with human disease-causing genes, they can be used as a powerful tool to model disease.
+Our new Drosophila service lies between in vitro and preclinical, allowing clients to screen test agents in flies at a low cost.

 Our Approach